CiscoDevNet/terraform-provider-fmc/docs/resources/chassis_logical_device.md

 ### Required

-- `access_policy_id` (String) Id of the Access Control Policy (ACP) to be assigned to the device.
+- `access_control_policy_id` (String) Id of the Access Control Policy (ACP) to be assigned to the device.
 This is used only as bootstrap configuration.
 - `assigned_interfaces` (Attributes Set) Interface assignment for the device. (see [below for nested schema](#nestedatt--assigned_interfaces))
 - `chassis_id` (String) Id of the parent chassis.
 - `device_password` (String, Sensitive) Admin password for the device.